Hints for your first class...

 If for any reason a student demonstrates less than proper class etiquette they will be warned once, then, if the behavior is repeated, the student will need to sit out and watch, especially if their behavior is disrupting the class.
 For young students who repeat unacceptable behavior a third time, a parent meeting will be set up to discuss the child’s behavior and solutions will be formulated to change the child’s disrespectful behavior.

-Dancing is a physical activity and as such touching the student to give corrections is sometimes required, if this is a problem in any way please let me know.
+Dancing is a physical activity and as such touching the student to give corrections is sometimes required, if this is a problem in any way please let us know.

 Etiquette for Parents and Observers

-Once a dancer is comfortable with class, parents need to leave their children to do their class and come back 5 minutes early to observe at the end of class.
+Once a dancer is comfortable with class, parents need to leave their children to do their class.

-If you are in the dance area observing, please do not disrupt the class by making noise, such as taking phone calls or talking to other parents.
+If you are in the dance area observing, please do not disrupt the class by making noise, such as taking phone calls or talking.

-If you want to take pictures or shoot video of your dancer during class, you must speak to me first and we must make sure it is ok with the rest of the parents.
+If you want to take pictures or shoot video of your dancer during class, you must speak to us first and we must make sure it is okay with the rest of the parents.

 Yvette Corvo Misner